ajakaja/ajakaja.github.io/_posts/2026-05-25-everything-is-logarithms.md

 [^direct]: Apparently the $$\oplus$$ symbol is due to [Bourbaki](https://hsm.stackexchange.com/questions/13894/history-of-direct-sums-and-direct-products) because everything was a mess prior to that.
 Also it happens to be a coproduct (which came later) and those do correspond to addition on _sets_, so there is at least a connection to addition... but at present I think it is largely a mistake.

-I am a bit upset that I never never seen anyone point out that $$\dim$$ is a logarithm, since it's so obviously the case.
-Maybe I'm missing something and it doesn't work at all? perhaps because I am ignoring infinite-dimensional cases entirely.
+I am a bit upset that I have never seen anyone point out that $$\dim$$ is a logarithm, since it's so obviously the case.
+Maybe I'm missing something?
+After all I am ignoring the infinite-dimensional cases entirely.
 But I suspect it's mostly just because math likes to stay on more rigorous "solid ground" than this.
 I, however, love to speculate about underappreciated connections between things, so I have no problem saying: dimension _is_ a logarithm.

 The simple reason why $$\dim_K$$ acts like $$\log_k$$ in the case of finite $$K$$ is as follows.
 We need three observations: